pingswept/design-for-fab/content/logistics/syllabus.md

 ## Course description

 Explore design thinking through a series of practical design challenges, coupled with design review by your peers and the instructor.
-Over the course of the semester, you will face approximately six challenges that require you, sometimes alone, sometimes as a team, to design, prototype, and fabricate working solutions.
+Over the course of the semester, you will face approximately five challenges that require you, sometimes alone, sometimes as a team, to design, prototype, and fabricate working solutions.
 Emphasis will be placed on understanding real-world design constraints resulting from different fabrication methods, hardware selection, and material properties.
 An effort will be made to allow students to pursue areas of personal interest, such as mechanisms, embedded electronics, or robotics, in the context of the design challenges. **Students with scant interest in fabrication are encouraged to enroll in other courses.** The course will have no textbook, but there will be some expenses for materials incurred.

 ## Course goals